LiyaNova/LiyaNova/README.md

 ### Hi there 👋

 My name is **Iuliia Filimonova**!
-I'm a senior sowftware engineer, fosuced on iOS and macOS applications.
+I'm a senior software engineer, fosuced on iOS and macOS applications.
 Here you may find my projects.